rayy-32/charter-vs-district-school-data-analysis/README.md

 | District  | 80.96 | 76.96 | 53.67

 A key factor that contribute to this outcome is the difference in size between these two school types.
 The table below shows the top 5 and bottom 5 performing schools in the district, showing that the best performers are all charter schools and the worst performing are all district schools.
-It also lists the total students that each school has.
+It also lists the total students in each school.

 | School Name | Type | Total Students | % Overall Passing |